EddieHubCommunity/BioDrop/README.md

 ## 👇 Prerequisites

-Before contributting or adding a new feature, please make sure you have already installed the following tools:
+Before contributing or adding a new feature, please make sure you have already installed the following tools:

 - [Git](https://git-scm.com/downloads)
 - [NodeJs](https://nodejs.org/en/download/)